 - Ultima VII has a very well hidden switch in a dungeon and the key to the shack holding the Hoe of Destruction.
 It's inside a dead fish in an area covered with identical-looking dead fishes.
 And the right one is hidden under some debris that you need to move out of the way first.

 - The released-without-being-finished add-on to Ultima VII Part II: Serpent's Isle, The Silver Seed, has the most powerful item in the game—a ring that makes spell components unnecessary — hidden on a dead monster that can barely be seen under an avalanche in a section of the dungeon that seems to go nowhere.
 Even knowing the area to look in, it's hard to find find it until you look at a screenshot.

 Wide Open Sandbox Game

-Grand Theft Auto San Andreas has this too, surprisingly, on it's map screen for turf wars.
-One of the turfs is a single sidewalk in the north edge of the map.
-On the in-game map this becomes a barely visible line, usually yellow against the green of your gang.
+- Grand Theft Auto: San Andreas has this too; surprisingly, on its map screen for turf wars.
+One of the turfs is a single sidewalk on the north edge of the map.
+On the in-game map this becomes a barely visible line, usually purple against the green of your gang.